Background pattern

 Inform your doctor or pharmacist if you are using or have recently used other medications, including those purchased without a prescription.

-OJOSBEL has not been shown to specifically interfere with other medications, however, its use is not recommended with MAOIs, maprotiline, or tricyclic antidepressants.
+OJOSBEL has not been shown to specifically interfere with other medications; however, its simultaneous use with IMAO-type antidepressants, maprotiline, or tricyclic antidepressants is not recommended.

 Pregnancy and Breastfeeding